Below you will find more specific information about the 2021 National Bank Open, as well as the postponement of the 2020 event.

 We can be reached by email at [email protected]

-The 2021 Tokyo Olympics are scheduled to take place from July 23 until August 8 and it has already been confirmed by the International Olympic Committee that the tennis competition will be player during the first week, which will not impact our tournaments.
+The 2021 Tokyo Olympics are scheduled to take place from July 23 until August 8 and it has already been confirmed by the International Olympic Committee that the tennis competition will be player during the first week (July 24th to 1st au August), which will not impact our tournaments.

 Since they won the most recent edition of the tournament in 2019, with the 2020 National Bank Open being postponed to 2021, Bianca Andreescu and Rafael Nadal will remain the defending champions.